 Břevnovský klášter is a Benedictine monastery in the Břevnov district of Prague.
 It was founded in 933 and was the first of its kind in Bohemia.
 The architectural style is baroque and hails from the 18th century.

-Abbot during the war was Lev Mojžíš, a cleric who has been subjected to claims that he was was a notorious alcoholic and also the model for Katz.
+Abbot during World War I was Lev Mojžíš, a cleric who by Jan Berwid-Buquoy has been subjected to claims that he was a notorious alcoholic and also the model for Katz!

-In 1951 the monastery was dissolved and the premises handed over to the archive of the ministery of interior (Archiv ministerstva vnitra).
+In 1951 the monastery was dissolved and the premises handed over to the archive of the ministry of interior (Archiv ministerstva vnitra).
 In 1990 it was handed back to the Benedictine order.
-Today Hotel Adalbert and restaurant Klášterní šenk are (inn addition to the monastery) both located on the premises.
+Today Hotel Adalbert and restaurant Klášterní šenk are (in addition to the monastery) both located on the premises.

 [1.11.2] Neboť ještě jeli pro sportovní kalich k nadporučíku Witingrovi a potom pro monstranci, ciborium a jiné příslušnosti ke mši do břevnovského kláštera, včetně i láhve mešního vína.